Preparing high schoolers to thrive in college.

 Grade 9: Reads across news articles, long-form journalism, and speeches on global inequality, focusing on the role of international institutions like the IMF and World Bank in shaping unequal outcomes.
 Builds his blog and worldview.

-Grade 11: Completes a research paper analyzing global inequality through an economic and policy lens.
+Grade 11: Expands his Annotated Bibliography analyzing global inequality through a policy lens.
+Writes a long-form article for the public analyzing US-India trade policy.
 Excels in an essay contest.

 By Grade 12, Rehan has written 15,000+ words and can focus on just college applications.

-• Grade 8: Samples themes including pollution, waste management, and environmental health, and writes her first blog on her own relationship with recycling.
+• Grade 8: Explores news articles and commentaries on pollution, waste management, and environmental health.
+Writes her first blog series on her own relationship with recycling.

 By Grade 12, Mili has written 15,000+ words and can focus on just college applications.